-Conversely, the advanced dog commands of Obedience Dog Training cannot and should not be trained every day.
+In any case, the advanced dog commands of Obedience Dog Training cannot and should not be trained every day.
 Your dog needs a rest, physically and also mentally in order to show an active interest in the next training session.
 Usually, a formal training of the advanced dog commands twice a week has provided the best success rates.
 Again, consistency is key.

-After about eight to twelve weeks there should be a break of a couple of months, which should then be followed by a shorter refresher training of about four weeks.
+In case of German Shepherd Obedience Training, after about eight to twelve weeks there should be a break of a couple of months, which should then be followed by a shorter refresher training of about four weeks.
 Subsequently, a one-day refresher training every couple of months should suffice.

-Naturally, your german shepherd must first completely adhere to the basic dog commands of German Shepherd Obedience Training before you start to teach the more advanced dog commands.
+Naturally, your german shepherd must first completely adhere to the basic dog commands before you start to teach the more advanced dog commands.
 You didn’t have parts of college class material while still being at primary school.
 So, better don’t put too high demands too fast on your GSD either.

 Also note that you must be ready for the training of your dog yourself.
 Too many dog owners neglect their end of the bargain when they buy or adopt their German Shepherd.
 They seem to think that the burden lies with their GSD, not with themselves.
-However, think of Obedience Dog Training as a two-way street, and it will be far more effective and enjoyable for both of you!
-You and your German Shepherd will then experience the training as a welcoming change to an otherwise sometimes monotonous life of a dog.

-You too will need to learn how to gradually assert your dominance over your German Shepherd to show your dog that you are in charge at all times and that it must listen to you.
-If the trained behaviours are replicated consistently, your dog and you will have a much easier time following your lead.
+Whether you adopt our Behavior Training, or you stick to the yet popular Obedience Training, you too will need to learn how to gradually assert your dominance over your German Shepherd to show your dog that you are in charge at all times, and that your dog must listen to you (watch your visual cues).

 Limitations of Obedience training for dogs

 Remember that your German Shepherd can only do well what it is taught to do.
-You must be consistent, considerate, reassuring and effective at maintaining the dog commands and praise you give.
+You must be consistent, considerate, reassuring and effective at maintaining the dog commands and rewards you give.
 The second you start waffling or forgetting to reassert your commands, your dog will start to revert to its instinctive behaviours that you worked so hard on to train your dog out of.